whyboris/utilitarianism.net/content/utilitarian-thinkers.md

      image="/img/thinkers/John-Stuart-Mill.jpg"
      text="John Stuart Mill" >}}

+{{< thinker-name name="John Stuart Mill" year="(1806 - 1873)" >}}

-**John Stuart Mill** (1806 - 1873) was a British philosopher and political economist.
+John Stuart Mill was a British philosopher and political economist.
 A student of Jeremy Bentham, Mill promoted the ideas of utilitarianism and liberalism and has been called “the most influential English language philosopher of the nineteenth century”.[^3] His most influential works include his books _[Utilitarianism](https://www.utilitarianism.net/books/utilitarianism-john-stuart-mill/1)_ (1863) and _[On Liberty](https://www.utilitarianism.net/books/on-liberty-john-stuart-mill/1)_ (1859).

 {{< read-more url="john-stuart-mill" >}}